NebulousBlade/LineFollower/README.md

 * 3D printed Body

 ### 🔨 3D Printing
 Download the 3 stl files and open then into your slicer.
+The body has be split into 3 parts from optimal printing without the need of support material.

 #### Body
-this is the main body of the robot, it has 2 holes for the motor wires to pass through
+This is the main body of the robot, it has 2 holes for the motor wires to pass through.

+### Top
+This is a part in case you want to mount something above the main board.

+### Spacers
+The spacers are used to lower the sensors lower to the ground.